-Advanced System Control | Prof. Dipl.-Ing.
-J.-Michael Bauschat
+Advanced Control Technology | Prof.

-The main objective of this module is to gain competence in designing and calculating a complete control loop.
-The topics treated include state-vector control. stability augmentation systems, command systems, elimination of disturbances, intermeshed control loops, pilot control, cascade control, interacting control, timevarying and nonlinear control systems, two-step and three-step controllers. design criteria, control effectiveness, root locus, adjustment rules, stability of closed-loop systems, stability criteria, fuzzy-control and control loop design with MATLAB and SIMULINK.
-Language of instruction: English
+Dipl.-Ing.
+J.-Michael Bauschat The main objective of this module is to gain competence in designing and calculating a complete control loop.
+The topics treated include state-vector control. stability augmentation systems, command systems, elimination of disturbances, intermeshed control loops, pilot control. cascade control, interacting control, timevarying and nonlinear control systems. two-step and three-step controllers, design criteria, control effectiveness. root locus, adjustment rules, stability of closed-loop systems, stability criteria, fuzzy-control and control loop design with MATLAB and SIMULINK.

-Automobile Electronic Systems | Prof.
+Advanced Automobile Electronic Systems

-Dr.-Ing.
-Günter Schmitz Within this modules should acquire knowledge and comprehension of complex interdependencies in the integration of electronic components and modules in the complete vehicle system.
-They will gain the ability to transfer fundamental electronic and mechanical knowledge to interoperating components in a vehicle and to analyze the overall behavior.
-They will achieve competence to solve new tasks and problems in the realm of vehicle electronics as well as train their ability to work in interdisciplinary teams.
+| Prof. Dr.-Ing.
+Günter Schmitz

+Within this modules should acquire

+knowledge and comprehension of complex interdependencies in the integration

+of electronic components and modules

+in the complete vehicle system.
+They will

+gain the ability to transfer fundamental

+electronic and mechanical knowledge to

+interoperating components in a vehicle

+and to analyze the overall behavior.
+They

+will achieve competence to solve new

+tasks and problems in the realm of vehicle

+electronics as well as train their ability to

+work in interdisciplinary teams.

 Language of instruction: English/German

-Computational Fluid Dynamics | Prof. Dr.-Ing.
-Frank Janser
+Applied Computational Fluid Dynamics |

+Prof. Dr.-Ing.
+Frank Janser, Prof. Dr.-Ing.
+Marc Havermann